danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

 16. Paste the copied content into the **Policy Text** field.

-17. To save the record, right-click the header bar and then click **Save**.
+17. To save the record, right-click the header bar and then click **Save** from the dropdown menu.

     ![Policy Record](./media/image21.png)

-18. Assign relevant **Policy Statements** to the Policy.
+18. Assign relevant **Policy Statements** to the policy.

-19. Click **Add Statements** to generate Policy Statements that are defined for the policy.
+19. In the top-right of the page, click **Add Statements** to generate Policy Statements that are defined for the policy.

     ![Policy Statement](./media/image22.png)

 20. Scroll to Related Lists and click **Policy Statements**.
-    You see nine policy statements added to the Policy.
+    You should see nine policy statements added to the policy.

     ![Policy Statements List](./media/image23.png)